-3.2 Ionisation state calculations
+3.2 Ionization state calculations

-We focus first on the soft state, where the absorption lines are detected, and show the SED from quasi-simultaneous RXTE PCA data (ObsIDs P95368-01-01-00) in Fig. 1a.
+We focus first on the soft state, where the absorption lines are detected, and show the SED from quasi-simultaneous RXTE PCA data (ObsIDs P95368-01-01-00) in Fig. 1(a).
 We use this to calculate the heating and cooling rates from CLOUDY, assuming that the illuminated gas is optically thin.
-Fig.1b shows the heating and cooling rates for material at a given temperature and pressure ionisation parameter $\Xi = P{rad}/P{gas} = L/(4\pi R^2 cnkT) = (\xi/T) \times 1/(4\pi ck)$ where $\xi$ is the standard ionisation parameter defined above.
-Thermal equilibrium is produced when the heating rate per unit volume is equal to its cooling rate, as indicated by the heavy black line in Fig.1b.
+Fig. 1(b) shows the heating and cooling rates for material at a given temperature and pressure ionization parameter $\Xi = P{\rm rad}/P{\rm gas} = L/(4\pi R^2 cnkT) = (\xi/T) \times$ $1/(4\pi ck)$, where ξ is the standard ionization parameter defined above.
+Thermal equilibrium is produced when the heating rate per unit volume is equal to its cooling rate, as indicated by the heavy black line in Fig. 1(b).
 The blue region to the left of this curve shows that the cooling rates are larger than the heating rates, whereas the opposite orange region shows that the heating rates are larger rate than cooling rates.
-The solutions with positive slope, i.e, $dT/d\Xi > 0$ are thermally stable because if the temperature rises slightly from this curve fixing $\Xi$ , the cooling rates are larger than the heating rates and the temperature goes down.
+The solutions with positive slope, i.e. $dT/d\Xi >$ 0 are thermally stable because if the temperature rises slightly from this curve fixing Ξ , the cooling rates are larger than the heating rates and the temperature goes down.
 For the opposite reason, those with negative slope are thermally unstable.
 The changing points of the sign of slope are instability points.

-This thermal equilibrium curve has a very complex shape, with four stable branches separated by regions of instability and/or rapid change (Fig.1b, with zoom in Fig.1c).
-This is very different to the single S shaped thermal equilibrium curve using in B83, where there is a minimum pressure ionisation parameter associated with the material on the hot branch, $\Xi{h,min}$ at the temperature $\sim \frac{1}{2}T{IC}$ which marks the bottom of the heated atmosphere, while the maximum pressure ionisation parameter associated with material on the cold branch $\Xi{c,min}$ , marks the top of the disc.
-Instead, for this more complex shape, we take the minimum pressure ionisation parameter of the long middle branch (associated with partially ionised Oxygen and Iron L shell) to mark the bottom of the heated atmosphere at i.e. we set $\Xi{H,min} = \Xi{m,min} = 8.2$ , where $T \ll T{IC}$ .
+This thermal equilibrium curve has a very complex shape, with four stable branches separated by regions of instability and/or rapid change (Fig. 1b, with zoom in Fig. 1c).
+This is very different to the single S-shaped thermal equilibrium curve using in B83, where there is a minimum pressure ionization parameter associated with the material on the hot branch, $\Xi{h,min}$ at the temperature $\sim \frac{1}{2}T{IC}$ that marks the bottom of the heated atmosphere, while the maximum pressure ionization parameter associated with material on the cold branch $\Xi{c,min}$, marks the top of the disc.
+Instead, for this more complex shape, we take the minimum pressure ionization parameter of the long middle branch (associated with partially ionized oxygen and iron L shell) to mark the bottom of the heated atmosphere, i.e. we set $\Xi{H,min} = \Xi{m,min} = 8.2$, where $T \ll T{IC}$.